bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

     4. Unzip the downloaded artifact file into the root folder of your local Bokeh repository.
     5. Use the :ref:`devtools server <devguide_bokehjs_development_devtoolsserver>` to
-       review the baseline files the CI has created for each platform: first go to ``/integration/report?platform=linux``, then to
+       review the baseline files the CI has created for each platform: first, go to ``/integration/report?platform=linux``, then to
        ``/integration/report?platform=macos``, and finally to
        ``/integration/report?platform=windows``.